Learn to Hunt

 This fish is often a food item for predatory fish, so in waters where it exists,&quot;match the hatch&quot; and try lures that resemble the Brook Silverside.

-The Brook Silverside prefers clear, warm backwaters of streams, lakes, bayous, oxbows and borrow bits with bottoms composed of clean sand, gravel or organic muck.
+The Brook Silverside prefers clear, warm backwaters of streams, lakes, bayous, oxbows and borrow bits with bottoms made of clean sand, gravel or organic muck.
 It is occasionally associated with sparse but never dense vegetation.
-In the Ozarks and forested portions of the upper Midwest, the Brook Silverside is most often found warm, permanent pools of small headwater creeks and overflow pools of larger streams with little current.
-However several investigators report that the Brook Silverside inhabits small streams with considerable current.
+In the Ozarks and forested portions of the upper Midwest, the Brook Silverside is most often found in warm, permanent pools of small headwater creeks and overflow pools of larger streams with little current.
+Several investigators report that the Brook Silverside lives in small streams with considerable current.
 In the clear waters of lakes and newly constructed reservoirs it prefers coves or shorelines where it quickly becomes abundant.
 The Brook Silverside is sensitive to high turbidity and siltation.

 Brook Silversides seldom venture below the upper 3 feet of water, and mos of their time is spent within inches of the surface.
 The up-turned mouth and flattened head are adapted to a surface-dwelling life.
-Young fish forage in open water on cladocera, copepods and other small crustaceans, As they become older, the fish move toward shore and feed on a diet of both aquatic and terrestrial insects.
+Young fish forage in open water on cladocera, copepods and other small crustaceans, As they become older, the fish move toward shore and eat both aquatic and terrestrial insects.
 The fish is very active in the daylight and moonlit nights but lies motionless near the surface on dark nights.

 Spawning takes place over shallow, gravel bottoms or sites with submerged vegetation, from late May to early August.
 The eggs are extruded singly as a spawning pair moves at an angle from the surface to the bottom.
 Each egg has an adhesive filament that attaches to the first item it contacts.
 At a temperature of 77 degrees F the eggs hatch in about 8 days.
 The Brook Silverside matures, spawns and dies by the end of its second summer of life.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.